fxboxed/eugo/content/cyprus/cities/paphos/_index.md

 You’ll find stands filled with handcrafted jewelry, pottery, and delightful scented candles.

-Starting your journey at a bustling [local market](https://www.tripadvisor.ie/Attractions-g190384-Activities-c26-Paphos_Paphos_District.html) is a must.
+Starting your journey at a bustling local markets a must.

 At these markets, you can chat with vendors about their techniques and inspirations, and maybe even learn a bit about the traditional methods behind each item.